AmyHilaire/otequip-info/source/posts/2016-09-07-working-holiday3.html.markdown

 Locum work is purely paid by the hour, like a casual employee.
 If you don't work, you don't get paid.
 On the flipside, the locum can choose to take time off at times that suit them, and contracts can be ended with one week notice.
-Locums fill in maternity leave positions, complete short-term projects, or fill a role quickly while a permanent employee is recruited.
+Locums fill in maternity leave positions, complete short-term projects, or fill a role temporarily while a permanent employee is recruited.

 **Why use an Agency?** In order to do locum work, registering with at least one agency is essential.
 Agencies also provide helpful advice on moving, particularly if you don't know